High-Dimensional Inference in Bayesian Networks: Subgroup Separation Scheme

 As a consequence of the definition of nodes $e'$, their parents are a subset of the evidence nodes, i.e.\ $pa(v) \subset e, \forall v \in e'$.
 This allows for the simple factorization

-While the choice of conditionally independent subsets is unique (proof in Appendix \ref{proof:unique}), the separation into exact and approximate inference subsets specified by $n_{\text{max}}$ is a hyperparameter of the algorithm that is largely dependent on the individual subgroups size and the chosen exact inference method.
-In the proposed scheme, we use the junction tree algorithm for exact inference \texttt{ExactInf} since it allows to calculate the exact marginal probability distribution of each subset $P\Big(X_{e_i^{ch}} \mid X_{e_i^{mb}\setminus e_i^{ch}}\Big)$ at minimal computational cost in low-dimensional subsets.
-Applying the dimensionality-reducing SGS scheme on the junction-tree algorithm reduces its computational cost, allowing for exact inference on a broader range of problems.
-On high-dimensional subsets that do not allow for exact inference, approximate inference \texttt{ApproxInf} is used to estimate the marginal probability distribution of the subset using loopy belief propagation with subsequent importance sampling.
-The subsequent importance sampling step guarantees that the approximation converges to the true marginal probability distribution.
+While the choice of the conditionally independent subsets is unique (proof in Appendix~\ref{proof:unique}), their separation into exact and approximate inference subsets is specified by $n_{\text{max}}$.
+The hyperparameter $n_{\text{max}}$ tunes the ratio of exact and approximate inference in the marginalization, where a low $n_{\text{max}}$ results in a high fraction of approximate inference and a high $n_{\text{max}}$ results in a high fraction of exact inference.
+In our experiments, $n_{\text{max}}$ was set to $15$ to suit a broad range of parameters.
+More details on parameter selection and the algorithms complexity can be found in Appendix~\ref{sec:appAlgo} and \ref{sec:appalgocomple}, respectively.
+In our implementation, we use the junction tree algorithm for exact inference (\texttt{EI}) since it allows us to calculate the exact marginal probability distribution of each subset $P\Big(X_{e_i^{ch}} \mid X_{e_i^{mb}\setminus e_i^{ch}}\Big)$ at a low computational cost in low-dimensional subsets.
+Applying the dimensionality-reducing SGS scheme on the junction-tree algorithm reduces its computational cost, making exact inference possible for a broader range of problems.
+On high-dimensional subsets that do not allow for exact inference, approximate inference is used for marginalization in the subset.
+As an approximate inference method (\texttt{AI}), we chose loopy belief propagation with subsequent importance sampling, where the importance sampling step guarantees that the approximation converges to the true marginal probability distribution.
 As its sub-calculations are performed by exact inference and importance sampling, which are unbiased methods \citep{koller2009}, the SGS scheme leads to an unbiased estimation of the marginal probability distribution.
-More details on the application of the junction-tree algorithm and stochastic sampling in the SGS scheme can be found in Appendix \ref{appendix:junctionTree} and \ref{appendix:importanceSampl}.
+More details on the application of the junction-tree algorithm and sampling in the SGS scheme can be found in Appendix~\ref{appendix:junctionTree} and~\ref{appendix:importanceSampl}.